eiffel-community/eiffel-intelligence/wiki/markdown/query.md

     curl -X GET -H "Content-type: application/json"  http://localhost:8090/queryAggregatedObject?ID=6acc3c87-75e0-4b6d-88f5-b1a5d4e62b43

 ## Perform freestyle query on created aggregated object
-It is possible to query for documents using freestyle queries.
+It is possible to make queries on aggregated objects using freestyle queries.
 These freestyle queries are plain Mongo DB queries, you can read more about that [here](https://docs.mongodb.com/manual/tutorial/query-documents/).

     POST /query